 and dug out from a drift:

-and when your students love you as their teacher,
+your students love you as their teacher and mentor,

-My annual retelling of the most remarkable day of my life when our daughter Eleanor (“Lea”) Sarah Gibson was born, hale and hearty because the good Lord sent a snow and wind storm to blow us into the hospital in time to save her.
-She is now married to her true love Brian who is another gift sent from the Lord; someday their hope for parenthood will come true for them as well.
+My annual retelling of the most remarkable day of my life thirty years ago today when our daughter Eleanor (“Lea”) Sarah Gibson was born, hale and hearty because the good Lord sent a wind and snow storm to blow us into the hospital in time to save her.
+She is now married to her true love Brian–another gift sent from the Lord; we know you will be awesome parents when your turn comes!